-Overdue means that the book checked out by you is late for return.
-It has not been returned or renewed by the due date.
+The book checked out by you has not been returned or renewed by the due date.

 Academic publications with reports on recent studies and/or scholarly essays that are printed on a regular basis, whether monthly, bi-monthly, quarterly, annually, or biannually, are referred to as periodicals or journals.